novoalab/m6ABasecaller/README.md

 -f: your reference.fa file
 -o: path to output folder
 -i: path to input folders (containing the fast5 files).
-You can provide >=1 input folders
+You can provide >=1 input folders [--nv is to use singularity in a GPU node]

 module load Singularity/3.2.1
 singularity exec --nv modPhred/modphred-3.6.1.sif modPhred/run -c ont-guppy/data/rna_r9.4.1_70bps_m6A_hac.cfg --host soft/ont-guppy/bin/guppy_basecall_server -f reference.fa -o m6A_basecaller -i path/to/sample1  path/to/sample2  path/to/sample3